Why women love blogging – with contributions from our readers

 If someone had told me in 2007 what blogging would do for me, I wouldn’t have believed them.
 All I wanted back then was to carve out a little online space to call my own.

-And yet I never considered myself a natural writer as I write in another language.
-But I learned to love this:
+I have been writing all my life but I never considered myself a natural writer.
+Maybe it’s because I write in another language.

 - Doors can open and lead to new opportunities.
 Whether you get invited to guest post or attract new projects and customers.
 My blog helped me to achieve all that.